cyclus/cyclus.github.com/source/module/cycpp.rst

     units        The physical units, if any.
     userlevel    Integer from 0 - 10 for representing ease (0) or difficulty (10)
                  in using this variable, default 0.
-    uilabel      The text string CycIC will display as the name of this input on the CycIC input form.
+    uilabel      The text string a UI will display as the name of this input on the UI input form.
     uitype       The type of the input field in reference in a UI, currently supported types are; incommodity, outcommodity,
                  range, combobox, facility, and recipe.